ElisaSalviato/3D-ETG/README.md

 ## /Rscript: run the analysis
 The [Rscript](https://github.com/ElisaSalviato/3D-ETG/tree/main/Rscript) folder contais the scripts required to perform the 3D-ETG analysis.
 Namely:
 1. [ComputeCanonicalCorrelationTAD.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/ComputeCanonicalCorrelationTAD_20200305.R): it performs the CCA (as implemented in the [ccaPP](https://cran.rstudio.com/web/packages/ccaPP/index.html) R package) to quantify the strenght of coordinated activity for each EP pair and calculate the HC score.
 The function will return a [data.table](https://cran.r-project.org/web/packages/data.table/index.html) object (called `Cca.chr.res`) for each chromosome, that will be automatically saved in the [Results/3D-ETG](https://github.com/ElisaSalviato/3D-ETG/tree/main/Results/3D-ETG) folder (RData format).
-Together with the result table, to [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) objects with enhancers (`E.chr`) and promoters (`P.chr`) coordinates of each pair are returned.
+Together with the result table, two [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) objects with enhancers (`E.chr`) and promoters (`P.chr`) coordinates of each pair are returned.
 2. [AdjustPvaluesCca_20200305.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/AdjustPvaluesCca_20200305.R): it estimates Bayes-optimal p-value rejection threshold based on the 3D co-localization information encoded in the HC score, as implemented in the [adaptMT](https://cran.r-project.org/web/packages/adaptMT/index.html) R package.
 It allows to prioritize hypothesis that are more likely to be false.
 The function will read the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) objects saved in the [Results/3D-ETG](https://github.com/ElisaSalviato/3D-ETG/tree/main/Results/3D-ETG) folder and will updat them with additional columns reporting the adjusted p-values.
 3. [UtilityFunction_20200305.R](https://github.com/ElisaSalviato/3D-ETG/blob/main/Rscript/UtilityFunction_20200305.R): utility functions that are sourced by the two main functions described above.